bennekrouf/store-api0/apinext.md

 ## Overview of Changes

-We've successfully implemented a complete API key management system for the Sensei Store backend.
+We've successfully implemented a complete API key management system for the api0 Store backend.
 Here's a summary of the changes made:

 1. **Database Updates**:
    - Extended the `user_preferences` table with API key fields